 If you like hiking, there are also a number of hikes allowing you to get close to the desert environment.
 For something not too challenging, we recommend the 1-mile-long Dune Life Nature Trail, with information signs about life in the desert.
 Here you can find more suggestions for the best things to do in White Sands National Park.

 January is also a great month to camp in White Sands.
 This is the best way to really immerse yourself in the white sands desert, and spend an unforgettable night under a blanket of stars.
 Trust me, it will be a night to remember!

-- Where: Virgin Islands NP is on the Island of St. John, one of the U.S. Virgin Islands
+- Location: Island of St. John, one of the U.S. Virgin Islands

 - Suggestion by: Theresa from Fueled By Wanderlust